knjeru/gSchool_Exercises/_01_tools/README.md

 ## Sublime Text
 Every web developer needs a text editor; it's a developer's most dangerous weapon.
 The text editor of choice, especially for new developers, is Sublime Text.
-We can understand the rationale: it's easy to use, it provides core functionality, such as syntax highlighting, and it can be further customized with all kinds of great packages.
+We can understand the rationale: it's easy to use, it provides core functionality (such as syntax highlighting), and it can be further customized with all kinds of great packages.

 ---
 ##### Do this: